-Paper says South Africa finance minister asks president to remove him
+Paper says South Africa's finance minister asked to be sacked, rand falls

 Zuma and the Guptas, who face numerous allegations of using their friendship for mutual self-enrichment, have consistently denied any wrongdoing.

-The Business Day newspaper, citing unidentified government sources, reported on Monday that Nene made the request to Ramaphosa at the weekend.
+Business Day cited unidentified government sources as saying that Nene made the request to Ramaphosa at the weekend.
+Nene did not answer calls for comment.

 “Government sources said Nene approached Ramaphosa after the highly negative public reaction to his apology to South Africans on Friday for the meetings with the Gupta family when he served under Zuma,” the South African newspaper said.